apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Embedded YAML application configuration files are able to override default application properties that ship with CAS.
 - Authentication context classes in the SAML2 response can be determined from context mapping settings when no specific context class is present in the
   SAML2 authentication context.
+- SAML2 metadata resolution for service providers are now sent to the CAS audit log and recorded under `SAML2_METADATA_RESOLUTION`.
 - Support for [Google Analytics 4](../integration/Configuring-Google-Analytics.html) is now included.
+- [Auditable CAS events](../audits/Audits.html) are now automatically collected and displayed in the documentation.

 ## Library Upgrades